12 Steps to Power Performance

 "When you are at your most difficult point, when you are at a crossroad and you must decide whether to continue or back down, that is when the real test begins..." – Ashmoret Mishal

 Through endurance training, we can adapt and improve our coping strategies and tools in order to overcome challenges and difficulties.

-The Ultra Leadership Method teaches 4 psychological tools to improve coping techniques.
+The Ultra Leadership Method teaches 4 psychological & 3 energetic tools to improve coping techniques.

 Revisiting our progress and condition is important in ensuring the achievement of our chosen goals.

 It is essential to be focused and goal-oriented, but it is nonetheless a vital and key action to keep track of our ongoing journey – checking that we are still going in the right direction, and at the same time able to adapt to changes.